History

 1990s

 The Student Activities Office soon turned in their typewriters for their first computers.
 Since DOS computers required a lot of memorization of text commands and software used a lot of function keys (Windows was still in its infancy, running as a surface UI layer over DOS), Macs were chosen for their native graphical interface, new 'mouse' devices, and WYSIWYG desktop publishing potential.
-Since all Macs had built-in networking, we also used phone cable with RJ-11 plugs to daisy-chain our systems together so we could share files and printers.
+Since all Macs had built-in networking, we also used telephone cable with RJ-11 plugs to daisy-chain our systems together so we could share files and printers.
 By the mid/late 1990s, we switched to 10base-Tethernet networking and got access to the internet using tools such as Gopher, Telnet, Pine for email, and Netscape Navigator 2.02 for 'web' access.
 Student Activities also merged with its parent office, the Office of the Dean of Students, and we started provding full technical support for the other departments reporting to the Office of the Dean of Students, and most campus departments started getting their own websites.

 PowerMac 6100